Henry S. Magoon

-Henry Sterling Magoon (January 31, 1832 – March 3, 1889) was an American lawyer and Republican politician.
-He served one term in the United States House of Representatives, representing Wisconsin's 3rd congressional district.
+Henry Sterling Magoon (January 31, 1832 – March 3, 1889) was an American lawyer, Republican politician, and Wisconsin pioneer.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district for the 44th Congress (1875-1877).
+He was the first native-born Wisconsinite to represent the state in Congress.
+Before serving in Congress, he served two years in the Wisconsin Senate (1871 & 1872), and served as district attorney of Lafayette County, Wisconsin.

 Biography

 Born in Monticello in the Wisconsin Territory, Magoon attended the Rock River Seminary, Mount Morris, Illinois, and was graduated from the Western Military College, Drennon, Kentucky, in 1853.

 He studied law in the Montrose Law School, Frankfort, Kentucky, and then worked as professor of ancient languages at the University of Nashville.
 In 1857, he returned to Wisconsin where he was admitted to the bar and commenced a law practice at Darlington.

+Early political career

 A year later, he was elected district attorney of Lafayette County.
 He then served as member of the Wisconsin State Senate in 1871 and 1872.

+Congress

 Magoon was elected as a Republican to the Forty-fourth Congress (March 4, 1875 – March 3, 1877) as the representative of Wisconsin's 3rd congressional district.

 He was defeated seeking renomination at the Republican district convention in 1876.

+Later career

 He resumed the practice of law in Milwaukee, Wisconsin.

 Magoon was a regent of the University of Wisconsin–Madison for one term.

-Magoon was the first native of Wisconsin to serve in the Wisconsin State Senate or in the United States House of Representatives.
+Magoon was the first native of Wisconsin to serve in the Wisconsin Senate or in the United States House of Representatives.

+Death and burial

 He died while on a visit to his summer home in Darlington, Wisconsin, on March 3, 1889.
 He was interred in Union Grove Cemetery.